-Each match lasts for a specified length of time (typically 55 minutes).
+Each match lasts for a specified length of time (typically 1 hour + d6 minutes).
 The players have this amount of time to determine a winner.
-The TO will announce a 10 minute warning prior to this point.
-All play must stop at the 55th minute mark.
+The TO will announce a warning prior to this point at 55 minutes (this marker is fixed regardless of the d6 result).
+All play must stop at the 1 hour + d6 minute mark.

 The players then have a small window (typically 5 minutes) in which to report their results.
 The TO will announce the length of this window before first round play begins.
 It is the responsibility of the players to have this result turned in prior to this point.
-Any and all results not report the result.
+Any and all results not reported prior to this 5-minute delay result in a double loss.
+It is the winning player's responsibility to report the result.